NicodemusGurion/nicodemusgurion.github.io/christianity/Jesus is Jehovah.md

 ---
+layout: page
-title: Jesus is Jehovah - Attributes and titles
+title: Jesus is Jehovah
-tags: [Featured, Jehovah's witnesses, Arianism, Deity of Christ, Jesus is Jehovah]
+permalink: /jesus-is-jehovah/
 ---
 In the New Testament, the Bible applies attributes and titles to Jesus that the Old Testament applies to Jehovah.
 Many of these are unique attributes and titles that only God could have.